Updated Feb 2020

 If that’s not enough to convince you, here are some more reasons why you should attend a fish fry in the Parma area this season.

-Parma is the fish fry capital of the world.
-It’s true, it’s been scientifically proven.
-Anthony Bourdain is actually on his way over to confirm.
-But in the meantime, I can assure you from personal experience.
+1. Parma is the fish fry capital of the world.
+It’s true, it’s been scientifically proven but I can also assure you from personal experience.
 After trying to find a fish fry outside of Philly, I discovered they were few and far between and, worse, their idea of a Friday in Lent was serving meatless spaghetti—disturbing.
 Parma’s frys boast ethnic comfort food that’s so scrumptious you won’t even miss the meat.
 Plus, we have a ton of churches, most of which will be serving food, so there are more options within the city than enough Lenten Fridays to try them all!

-- You can enjoy a “real” pierogi.
+3. You can enjoy a “real” pierogi.
 It makes me cringe when people say, “Oh yeah, I love pierogies, my fridge is stocked with Mrs. T’s.”
 My family gets our pierogies year round from St. Andrew Ukrainian, where parishioners hand make them using techniques passed down for generations.
-Parma has a Polish and Ukrainian heritage so the same goes for most of the city’s churches.
+Parma has a Polish and Ukrainian heritage so the same goes for most of the city’s churches like Pokrova Ukrainian Greek Catholic Church.
 Come down and try a real pierogi—potato, cottage cheese or (my favorite) sauerkraut all soaked in butter and onions.
 And make sure to put some sour cream on top!
 You’ll never go back to the freezer aisle again.

-- You can have a beer.
+6. You can have a beer.
 It’s not a sin to drink, Jesus did!
 You’ll find beer and wine at St John Bosco’s, or a fun selection of Ukranian brews at St. Vladimir Orthodox Cathedral.
-Other local organizations and bars hosting frys are also good places to have a beer with your fish and chips, such as German Central Foundation, The Parma Elks, Ridgewood Inn, The Union House and Wexler’s Tavern & Eatery.
+Other local organizations and bars hosting frys are also good places to have a beer with your fish and chips, such as German Central Foundation, The Parma Elks, The Clubhouse, Character’s, Ridgewood Inn and The Union House.
 Some places even have entertainment, such as Holy Family.

 Fish fry season is short.
 You only have seven chances to enjoy them, so plan ahead and make them count.
-See a list of Parma frys from Parma City Council President Sean Brennan, and a full list of fish frys in the Cleveland area on Cleveland.com.
+See a full list of fish frys in the Cleveland area on Cleveland.com.

 Post authored by Kathie Zipp.